Netflix’s flexibility leads to a rise in Smart TV sales

 Netflix originally started as a mail-order DVD service in the US only.
 From there it became an online streaming service, moving the audience over to a purely digital online platform.
 Although the original DVD service was never in Australia, Netflix was quickly picked up by the general public even before the streaming service officially moved here.

-Take a look at our complete list of TV shows available on Netflix Australia.
+Take a look at our regularly updated list of TV shows available on Netflix Australia.

 View the full list